IanBoyanZhang/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 |2.29349e-05 | Speed limit (60km/h)|
 | 1.49192e-05 | No passing for vehicles over 3.5 metric tons|

-Outputing final feature map for each channel
+Outputing feature map for "conv1" showing first hidden layer output after 2d convolution

+Input layer with 5x5 filter size

 ![alt text][image10]

-Trying to figure out how to output feature map for hidden layers
 #### Future improvements
 Currently, we don't do extensive runs to optimize hyperparameters.
 There are a couple of popular hyperparameter optimization strategies, such as grid search, bayesian optimization, random search and gradient based optimization.
 Hopefully, in the near future, I would have enough bandwidth to explore these techniques in this or other ML problems.